fanteastick/quartz-test/content/hobbies/cool things online/Terms of Service - RackNerd.md

 5. **Cancellation and Service-Downgrade Policy:**

-**Cancellations -** We require five (5) day written notice of cancellation prior to your service’s renewal date that must be submitted through our client area.
+**Cancellations -** We require five (5) day written notice of cancellation prior to your service's renewal date that must be submitted through our client area.
 Very important to note, please be sure to back up any of your data prior to the cancellation date since upon cancellation the data upon the server is immediately removed for your protection.
 Please let us know if you have any questions about this.

-**Cancellations (For Contract Services) -** For any services that are in contract, we require seven (7) day written notice of cancellation prior to your service’s renewal date that must be submitted through our client area.
+**Cancellations (For Contract Services) -** For any services that are in contract, we require seven (7) day written notice of cancellation prior to your service's renewal date that must be submitted through our client area.
 Very important to note, please be sure to back up any of your data prior to the cancellation date since upon cancellation the data upon the server is immediately removed for your protection.
 Additionally please note, that such cancellations are reviewed on a case-by-case basis and that an early termination fee is determined which accounts tailored to the specific details of the service that is being pre-maturely canceled before the contract terms have been satisfied.
 Please let us know if you have any questions about this.

-**Service Downgrades -** in the event you are interested in downgrading a service, we require a five (5) day written notice prior to the service’s renewal date that must be submitted via our ticketing system.
+**Service Downgrades -** in the event you are interested in downgrading a service, we require a five (5) day written notice prior to the service's renewal date that must be submitted via our ticketing system.
 Please let us know if you have any questions about this.

 6. **Support Limitations:**